Amourspirit/python_ooo_dev_tools/docs/help/writer/format/modify/page/area.rst

 Area Color
 ----------

-The :py:class:`~ooodev.format.writer.modify.page.area.Color` class is uset to modify the area color of a page style.
+The :py:class:`~ooodev.format.writer.modify.page.area.Color` class is used to modify the area color of a page style.
 The result are seen in :numref:`235160627-5e2c7367-481d-4465-9402-408f204f0156`.

 Setting Area Color